 where $K$ refers to Krein space.
 Integration over Minkowski spacetime removes the $Q$ contribution in the adiabatic limit so that the S-matrix only depends on $L^{K}$.
 The formal expressions in the case of coupling to a Hermitian matter field $H$ parallel those of (\ref{2}) with the fields replaced by their Krein space counterparts.

 The BRST formalism, apart from the vacuum sector generated by gauge invariant observables, implements only on-shell unitarity.
 Gauge theory can describe scattering, but it does not permit to extend on-shell unitarity to off-shell positivity; properties abstracted from gauge-dependent fields have no physical content.
-In most applications of QFT to particle physics the S-matrix covers all problems of interests.
-But in massless $s=1~$theories as QED, for which the S-matrix ceases to exist, one is forced to use momentum-space recipes for the scattering of charge-carrying particles in terms of photon-inclusive cross sections.
+In most applications of QFT to particle physics the S-matrix in the presence of a mass gap covers all problems of interests.
+But in massless $s=1~$theories as QED, for which the S-matrix ceases to exist, one is forced to use additional momentum-space recipes which repair the infrared divergencies of the perturbative scattering amplitudes and obtain instead finite photon-inclusive cross sections.

-A full spacetime understanding of "infraparticles" in QED does not yet exist, not to mention the much harder problem of confinement of gluons and quarks in QCD.
+A spacetime understanding of "infraparticles" in QED does not yet exist, not to mention the much harder problem of large distance behavior leading to confinement of gluons and quarks in QCD.
 Such problems are outside the range of gauge theory.
-They require the understanding of large distance properties of fields.
+They require the understanding of large distance properties of physical fields.
 For this one needs to extend the unitarity of the S-matrix ("on-shell unitarity") to the Hilbert space description ("off-shell unitarity") of fields.
-This cannot be achieved within the setting of point-local fields since for interactions involving vector mesons such a description is incompatible with the Hilbert space positivity.
+This cannot be achieved within the setting of point-local fields since point-like localization for interactions involving vector mesons is incompatible with the Hilbert space positivity.

 As described before, the way out is to use the structural simplicity of a Wigner-Fock Hilbert space description in the presence of a mass-gap and to define the massless theory in terms of the $m\rightarrow 0~$limit of the correlation functions.
 In this way one maintains the positivity in the massless limit so that one can study the long distance behavior in terms of physical string-local fields.